 All required courses must be taken for a letter grade.
-A grade of "C" or better is considered passing in the nursing and support courses.
 Students must maintain a cumulative grade point average of 2.0 or better to remain in the Nursing program.

 Nurses' Aide

 This course is currently not offered through Hawai'i Community College's Nursing Program.